-Just 46 km from Bathurst, Sofala is Australia's oldest surviving gold rush town, set in an idyllic location beside the pretty Turon River.
-Its setting includes a rugged mountain backdrop that has attracted artists over the years.
-In 1947, Russell Drysdale captured the main street and its timber buildings in its hot, dusty emptiness in his famous work, "Sofala".
+Just 46 km from Bathurst, Sofala is reportedly Australia's oldest surviving gold-rush town.
+Set in an idyllic Country NSW location beside the pretty Turon River, Sofala’s setting includes a rugged mountain backdrop that has attracted artists over the years.
+In 1947, Russell Drysdale captured the main street’s timber buildings and hot, dusty emptiness in his famous work, Sofala.

-Take an historical walking tour through town and explore the Upper Turon for reminders of the gold rush, including diggings, gravestones, buildings and a Chinese miner settlement.
+Take a historical walking tour through town and explore the Upper Turon for reminders of the gold rush, including diggings, gravestones, buildings and a Chinese miner settlement.
 You can even sleep overnight in Old Sofala Gaol.
 The Turon Technology Museum is worth a visit to see industrial revolution machines.
 For handmade sweets, meat pies and a dose of history, visit the Old Sofala Post Office, which has been standing since 1879.